phord/felon/README.md

-GROK
+FELON

 NAME
-        lgt - the Log Grokker tool
+        felon - the Log Grokker tool

-lgt is an interactive replacement for `zegrep | less`.
+felon is an interactive replacement for `zegrep | less`.
 It intends to be a replacement for [lnav](https://lnav.org/) which heavily inspired some of the features.

 SYNOPSIS
-        lgt [ -S | --chop-long-lines ] [ -X | --no-alternate-screen ]
+        felon [ -S | --chop-long-lines ] [ -X | --no-alternate-screen ] [filename [filename ...]]
-            [ -C | --semantic-color ] [ -c | --color ] [filename [filename ...]]

 DESCRIPTION
-        Grok is a pager similar to less, but sometimes faster and with more features.
-Grok is intended to be faster than less when handling compressed files and when searching or filtering the lines.
-Grok implements many of the same commands as less as a convenience.
+        Felon is a pager similar to less, but sometimes faster and with more features.
+Felon is intended to be faster than less when handling compressed files and when searching or filtering the lines.
+Felon implements many of the same commands as less as a convenience.
 But it doesn't implement all of them, and some of them may work differently.

 COMMANDS
-        In the following descriptions, ^X meanse control+X.  SPACE means the spacebar.
+        In the following descriptions, ^X means control+X.  SPACE means the spacebar.
 ENTER means the carriage return.

         Many commands can accept a numeric argument, N. Type the number first, then the command.
 For example, 100g will go to line 100 from the start of the file.